 the rose stands as the alchemical flower par excellence.
 It embodies the main stages of the alchemical process as well as its fundamental principles: feminine and masculine, matter and spirit.

-Where else, if not in the rose, can we so clearly perceive the coexistence of opposites?
+Where else, if not in the rose, with its petals and its thorns, can we so clearly perceive the coexistence of opposites?

 Leave a comment